 November is the month where people who love cooking get to shine, with a holiday devoted to food.
 The crowning achievement for a traditional American Thanksgiving is a turkey, moist and flavorful with crispy browned skin.
-Over the years I have tried a variety ways of cooking turkeys and this recipe was the clear winner.

 Around 14 pounds is the perfect size.
 The giant turkeys take so long to get the center to the right temperature that the outside meat is overcooked.
 Smaller turkeys means not much is available for leftovers.
 14 lbs gives quite a bit of meat and is done after only three hours of baking (13 minutes per pound), which means lots of extra oven time for side dishes and pies.
-We know Thanksgiving is about the turkey, but it’s also about the pies.

 - A turkey (about 14 lbs, frozen is fine)